 During his time as a House of Representatives member, in 2009, he also led the Caretaker Committee of the ANPP’s National Headquarters in Abuja.
 On April 26th, 2011, Yari was elected Governor of Zamfara State on the platform of ANPP.
 He was re-elected in 2015, under the banner of All Progressives Congress.
 On May 18th, 2015, Yari was unanimously elected as the Chairman of the Nigerian Governors’ Forum.

 In 2019, Yari ran for the Senatorial seat representing Zamfara West and won with a very wide margin, on the platform of APC.
 However, his election and that of other APC candidates in the 2019 Zamfara elections were nullified by the Supreme Court, on the ground that they were not validly nominated through party primaries.
 Thus, the court ordered the Independent National Electoral Commission to declare the candidates who were the second runner-up in the elections.
+He will be contesting for the position of the senator representing Zamfara West senatorial district in the upcoming 2023 election on the platform of the All Progressives Congress (APC).

 - He believes that leaders should not play to the gallery but should be sincere in their dealings with the people from whom he notes power is derived in the first place.